lab-cosmo/chemiscope/paper/paper.md

 Atomistic modeling workflows produce collections of molecular and materials structures together with associated quantities, including energies, forces, charges, and other scalar or tensorial properties.
-These datasets are commonly explored using post-processing analysis, including property–property correlations [@Huang2020;
+These datasets are commonly explored using post-processing analysis, including property-property correlations [@Huang2020;
-@Wurger2021] and low-dimensional projections [@Helfrecht2020; @Jorgensen2026; @orlov2025; @Tamura2022;
+@Wurger2021] and low-dimensional projections [@Helfrecht2020; @Jorgensen2026;
-@HernandezLeon2024], to relate abstract representations to the underlying atomic configurations [@Chapman2022; @Nicholas2020].
-Interactive visualization provides a practical means to interpret structure–property relationships [@Wurger2021], verify computational results, identify unexpected patterns [@xie2018], and explore learned representations [@Walsh2025mapping; @Cheng2020; @De2016].
+@orlov2025; @Tamura2022; @HernandezLeon2024], to relate abstract representations to the
+underlying atomic configurations [@Chapman2022; @Nicholas2020].
+Interactive
+visualization provides a practical means to interpret structure-property relationships [@Wurger2021], verify computational results, identify unexpected patterns [@xie2018], and explore learned representations [@Walsh2025mapping; @Cheng2020; @De2016].

 # State of the field